What's a Lifetime Mortgage?

 Lifetime mortgage interest rates are key factors in calculating loan costs over time and may vary among different lenders and mortgage types.

-Here are some things to keep in mind about lifetime mortgage rates:
+Some things to consider about lifetime mortgage rates…

-- Typically, rates are higher than those of regular mortgages because of the long-term nature of the loan and the fact that you might not make any repayments for many years.
+- Typically, rates are higher than those of regular mortgages because of the long-term nature of the loan and the fact that you may not make any repayments for many years.

 - Rates can be either fixed or variable, but most lifetime mortgages have a fixed rate so you know exactly what the loan will cost over time.

-- Because the interest will be rolled up, the amount you owe can grow quickly, even with a relatively low rate.
+- Because the interest will be rolled up, the amount you owe can accrue quickly, even with a relatively low rate.

 We strongly suggest seeking independent advice to ensure you fully understand the implications of these rates.